 Dividends on the Series A Preferred Stock (the "Preferred Shares") are payable on a cumulative basis at an annual rate for the first two years after the date the Preferred Shares were issued (the "Original Issue Date") of 12% of the Stated Value per share and thereafter at the annual rate of 16% of the Stated Value per share.
 Dividends are payable on the fifteenth day of March, June, September and December of each year, commencing on September 15, 2016.
 The Company may pay dividends in cash or in additional Preferred Shares ("PIK Shares").
-If during the first two years after the Original Issue Date the Company fails to pay in respect of any dividend period a dividend at an annual rate of at least 8% of the Stated Value per share in cash, in addition to paying a sufficient number of PIK Shares so that the sum of the cash dividends and PIK Shares paid equals 12% per annum the Company will issue PIK Shares in an amount equal to the product of the proportion of the cash dividend not paid times 3% per annum.
-Thereafter if the Company fails to pay in respect of any dividend period a dividend at an annual rate of at least 10% of the Stated Value per share in cash, in addition to paying a sufficient number of PIK Shares so that the sum of the cash dividends and PIK Shares paid equals 16% per annum, the Company will issue PIK Shares in an amount equal to the product of the proportion of the cash dividend not paid times 3% per annum.
-If the Company pays any portion of the dividends payable during any dividend period in PIK Shares, it will not be permitted to declare or pay any cash dividends on its common stock during that dividend period.
+If during the first two years after the Original Issue Date the Company fails to pay in respect of any dividend period a dividend at an annual rate of at least 8% of the Stated Value per share in cash, in addition to paying a sufficient number of PIK Shares so that the sum of the cash dividend not paid times 3% per annum.
+Thereafter if the Company fails to pay in respect of any dividend period a dividend not paid times 3% per annum.
+Thereafter if the Company fails to pay in respect of any dividend period a tar annual rate of the Stated Value per share in cash, in addition to paying a sufficient period a dividend at an annual rate of at least 10% of the Stated Value per share in cash, in addition to pay in respect of any dividend period a dividend not paid times 3% per annum.
+Thereafter if the Company fails to pay in respect of any dividend period a dividend at an annual rate of at least 10% of the Stated Value per share in cash, in addition to paying a sufficient number of PIK Shares so that the sum of the cash dividend and PIK Shares paid equals 16% per annum, the Company will issue PIK Shares in an amount equal to the product of the cash dividend not